cragis/McP/instructions/brain.md

 1. The x cable goes into the smaller hole in the top of the brain box.

-1. The bed cable goes into the angled hol near the bottom of brain box.
+1. The bed cable goes into the angled hole near the bottom of brain box.